csaidane/scheduler/README.md

 To allow for a narrow focus on those topics, the app utilizes a Lighthouse API that handles the postgreSQL persistence layer.
 The calls to this API were handled using the Axios promised-based client for Node.js.

 I used storybook to develop all the different components in isolation.
-The total app is packaged using Webpack and Babel.
+Storybook is still included for you to view all components in isolation.

-It was created using Create React App.
+The complete app is packaged using Webpack and Babel, and was created using Create React App.